robcarver17/pysystemtrade/docs/production.md

 #### Cleaning old echo files

 Over time echo files can get... large (my default position for logging is verbose).
-To avoid this you can run the daily run cleaners process (FIX ME LINK) archives old echo files with a date suffix, and deletes anything more than a month old.
+To avoid this there is a [daily cleaning process](#truncate-echo-files) which archives old echo files with a date suffix, and deletes anything more than a month old.

 ### Logging